Energy-Based Models for Continual Learning: Related Work

 \subsection{Continual learning settings}

-\textbf{Boundary-aware versus boundary-agnostic}.
-In most existing CL studies, models are trained in a ``boundary-aware'' setting, in which a sequence of distinct tasks with clear task boundaries is given (e.g., \citealp{kirkpatrick2017overcoming,zenke2017continual,shin2017continual}).
-There are no overlaps between any two tasks; for example task 1 has data class labels ``1,2'' and task 2 has data with class labels ``3,4''.
+\textbf{Boundary-aware versus boundary-free during training}.
+In most existing CL studies, models are trained in a \textit{boundary-aware} setting, in which a sequence of distinct tasks with clear task boundaries is given (\eg, \citep{kirkpatrick2017overcoming,zenke2017continual,shin2017continual}).
+There are no overlaps between any two tasks.
 Models are first trained on the first task and then move to the second one.
 Moreover, models are typically told when there is a transition from one task to the next.
 However, it could be argued that it is more realistic for tasks to change gradually and for models to not be explicitly informed about the task boundaries.
-Such a boundary-agnostic setting has been explored in \citep{zeno2018task,rajasegaran2020itaml,aljundi2019task}.
+Such a \textit{boundary-free} setting has been explored in \citep{zeno2018task,rajasegaran2020itaml,aljundi2019task,madireddy2020neuromodulated}.
 In this setting, models learn in a streaming fashion and the data distributions gradually change over time.
-In \cite{zeno2018task}, the percentage of ``1s'' gradually decrease while the percentage of ``2s'' increases during training.
-Importantly, most existing CL approaches are not applicable to this setting as they require the task boundaries to decide when to perform certain consolidation steps.
-In this paper, we will show that our proposed approach can naturally handle both the boundary-aware and boundary-agnostic settings.
+Importantly, most existing CL methods are not applicable to this setting as they require the task boundaries to decide when to perform certain consolidation steps.
+In this paper, we show that our method can naturally handle both the boundary-aware and boundary-free settings.

 \textbf{Task-incremental versus class-incremental learning}.
-Another important distinction in CL is between task-incremental learning (\textit{Task-IL}) and class-incremental learning (\textit{Class-IL}) \citep{van2019three,prabhu12356gdumb}.
+Another important distinction in CL is between task-incremental learning (\textit{Task-IL}) and class-incremental learning (\textit{Class-IL}) \citep{van2019three,prabhu12356gdumb,belouadah2020initial,maltoni2019continuous,hayes2020lifelong}.
 In \textit{Task-IL}, also referred to as the multi-head setting \citep{farquhar2018towards}, models predict the label of an input data by choosing only from the labels in the task where the data come from.
 In \textit{Class-IL}, also referred to as the single-head setting, models chose between the classes from all tasks so far when asked to predict the label of an input data. \textit{Class-IL} is more challenging than \textit{Task-IL} as it requires models to select the correct labels from the mixture of new and old classes.
-Generally, to perform well on \textit{Class-IL}, existing methods need to store data, use replay, or pretrain models from another large dataset \citep{rebuffi2017icarl,rajasegaran2019random,belouadah2020initial,maltoni2019continuous,hayes2020lifelong}.